notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 For now, lets just get a simple server running with an index page.
 You might be asking "What?!?!
 We did all this setup with diesel and we're not even going to do any database stuff yet?!?
 Don't worry!
-I'll introduce how to work with our Diesel backend from within the context of a Rocket app.
+Part II of this series will introduce how to work with our Diesel backend from within the context of a Rocket app.

 Let's open up `src/bin/main.rs` and write some rust.
 Wooooo!!!